Fly Ash Environmental Problems

 - Sludge or Slurry Remediation

-Barge Material Movement
+Problems With Barge Material Movement

 Some types of slurry and abrasive materials wreak havoc on a regular pump.
 Centrifugal pumps quickly get worn down and lose their tolerances and suction capabilities.
 This results in significant downtime and costly spare parts.
 This is not the case with the EDDY Pump, it can take the abuse of abrasive materials because of its sunken rotor design.
 The eddy current of the pump whips material right past the rotor with minimal wear.
-With certain environmental laws, it’s becoming more common for end clients to use an Eddy Pump with an excavator attachment instead of a mechanical loader.
+With certain environmental laws, it’s becoming more common for end clients to use an EDDY Pump with an excavator attachment instead of a mechanical loader.
 Many times this is because the ultra low turbidity and sediment is not kicked up the way a bucket would be.
-It’s also important Equipment Options For Job:
+It’s also important to select the right Equipment Options For the Job:

 - Barge Unloading and Loading: Excavator Dredge Pump Attachment, Cable Deployed Pump